NCAS-CMS/cfa-conventions/source/cfa.md

 * Fragments that have no external files nor exist in the parent file are indicated by a missing value in conjunction with a missing value in the corresponding location of the `address` variable.
-If there is a trailing dimension then it must be padded with missing values for both variables.
+If there is a trailing dimension then it must be padded with missing values.

 `format`